When One Million People Believe Your Husband Is a God

 More often, they relate to menstruation—Swaminarayan women aren't supposed to do anything during three days of their time of the month, which can be a challenge for those without help at home.
 No lifting, cleaning, washing, cooking.
 Her solution?
 "Well, her husband needs to do it," she shrugs.
 As Dr Williams explains, Gadiwala and her mother-in-law have a crucial role as pastoral counsellors in their community.
 "They're very aware of the problems these women face," he says.

 At some point, Gadiwala had to decide how she wanted to live divinely.
-The default was to do as her mother-in-law had done before her—sit in the temple in heavy, ornamental saris, as a living deity to be consulted and prayed to.
+The default was to do as her mother-in-law had done before her—sitting in the temple in heavy, ornamental saris, as a living deity to be consulted and prayed to.
 But Gadiwala wanted her role to be more philanthropic, helping orphaned children and the poor.
 "Personally, I believe that divinity is humanity," she says, adding that spirituality without humanity is godless.
 She attends temple daily, but says "for me to just go to temple and meet ladies there… it's worthless."
 This approach is a radical for someone with such an important spiritual position—her husband might well have balked.
-But he encouraged her to do what she thought was right.
+But he was encouraged her to do what she thought was right.

 Because Gadiwala can't freely go into the community, she has corralled local women to help.
 At first, she had five women helping her—eight years on, that number is more like 700.
 She hopes soon they'll be able to open their own orphanage.
 That work, she says, is far more meaningful than any religious ceremony or practice.